-1.7 The employment benefits à la carte system
+1.7 Employment benefits à la carte system

-Participating employees may develop an employment benefits à la carte system in consultation with the employee representatives.
+Participating employers may develop an employment benefits à la carte system in consultation with the employee representation.
 An employment benefits à la carte system enables the exchange of sources (such as salary elements and free time) for certain purposes (such as payments, benefits in kind and/or free time).
 Employment benefits arranged in this CLA may be included.